 Berlusconi has made an astonishing comeback over the last month through a blitz of radio and television appearances.

-He is leading a centre-right coalition polling 27.8 percent against a centre-left coalition on 32.8 percent.
+He is leading a center-right coalition polling 27.8 percent against a center-left coalition on 32.8 percent.

 The tax fraud trial will continue on February 8.